 Wellbeing & Equality logo by Niamh Simpson

-She is also responsible for supporting our estranged and care experienced students and works closely with the Dean, Nurse, Chaplain and Junior Deans.
+They are also responsible for supporting our estranged and care experienced students and work closely with the Dean, Nurse and Junior Welfare Deans.

 College Nurse